 If you’re new to hiking, or maybe hiking more and more and need to bulk up your outdoor wardrobe, it can be hard to choose what clothing to buy and what to actually wear hiking.
-Hiking in the summer means planning ahead for hot, sunny days, bug and ticks, afternoon storms and even chilly nights.
-I’m excited to share what I wear and how I prepare for summer time hikes below.
+Hiking in the summer means planning ahead for hot, sunny days, bugs and ticks, afternoon storms, and even chilly nights.
+I’m excited to share what I wear for summer hiking clothes and how I prepare for summertime hikes below.

 Pants vs Shorts for Summer Hiking